This post is updated regularly. It was first published on March 20.

 Q13: If I have a delay in care, or if for some reason I need to change providers to receive care, is there anything I should do with respect to my medical records?

 If you need to change providers you should arrange for copy or transfer of your medical records to your new provider.
 Transferring a complete set of records is most desirable, but certain parts of the record are particularly important, such as the pathology report that established your cancer diagnosis, reports of any surgeries or radiation treatment performed as part of your cancer treatment, a summary of any chemotherapy treatments administered, and the results of your most recent scans, x-rays, or other cancer evaluations.

 Q14: I am in the process of diagnosis and staging for cancer.
 What should I do?

-Given current circumstances regarding availability of medical services and in the interest of patient safety, it may be necessary to forego some of the procedures and tests customarily done to establish the extent of spread of the cancer (stage).
-Patients should discuss with their oncologists what diagnostic and staging tests are likely to be most informative in developing an initial treatment plan and should prioritize obtaining those tests if possible.
+Patients should discuss with their oncologists what diagnostic and staging tests are likely to be most informative in developing an initial treatment plan and should prioritize obtaining those tests.

 Q15: I want to get a second opinion on my diagnosis or recommended therapy, but second opinions are not possible right now.
 What can I do?

 We encourage second opinions but recognize they may be difficult to schedule at this time.
 If a second opinion can be obtained by telephone or telehealth consultation, then that should be considered a reasonable alternative to no second opinion at all.

 Q16: I have several comorbidities as well as cancer.
 Am I at higher risk for COVID-19?
 Does it matter if those comorbidities are controlled by medication?